-This strain has fairly bushy leaves and thick nugs, so some sort of assistance is needed in order to help it battle mold.
+It has fairly bushy leaves and thick nugs, so some sort of assistance is needed in order to help it battle mold.

 Experienced growers say that it can be grown both indoor and outdoors, preferably in a hydroponic system with the screen of green growing technique.

-Where to find Gorilla Glue strain?
+Where to find GG#4?

 It has won several Cannabis Cup awards and other notable competitions, all of which made it extremely popular around the world.

-Where to find Gorilla Glue in Canada
+Where to find GG#4 in Canada